Management plan compartment 15

-Compartment 15 runs along the northwestern edge of the common and covers an area of 7.6 ha.
+Compartment 15 runs along the northwestern edge of the common, adjacant to Bury's Bank Road, and covers an area of 7.6 ha.
 It is not divided into subcompartments.
-The compartment contains a mix of grassland with fragments of remnant heath, pioneer communities on bare gravel substrate and and scrub and mature trees.
+The compartment contains a mix of grassland with fragments of remnant heath, pioneer communities on bare gravel substrate and scrub and mature trees.
 The area is adjacent to the Pyle Hill car park so is very well used by the public.

 BAP habitats